 2.4.1 Arrival Reception.
 The contractor is to provide a suitable location to conduct the reception of teams as they arrive.
 This should be close to the Race Office, have at least two 6ft tables with chairs and power points for two computers and printers.

 Team Captains’ Meeting.
-Team Captains’ meetings in resort will be held from 1700hrs-1730hrs each evening during racing, starting on the Wednesday The Contractor is to arrange for a location to be available, with seating for approximately 30 persons, for exclusive use from 1630hrs – 1800hrs hours each competition day.
+Team Captains’ meetings in resort will be held from 1700hrs-1730hrs each evening during racing, starting on the Wednesday.
+The Contractor is to arrange for a location to be available, with seating for approximately 30 persons, for exclusive use from 1630hrs – 1800hrs hours each competition day.

 Prize Giving.
 The Contractor is to arrange for 5 x ‘on-the-hill’ prizegiving ceremonies at the conclusion of the individual and team GS, SL and DH events.
 A 3-tier podium, PA system and table are to be available in the finish area after course closure.
 A hall or theatre (large enough to hold up to 300 people seated) is to be available for the sole use of the Exercise the day prior to the prize giving and the day of the prize giving itself (second Thursday of the championships).
 The use of a Public Address system is required along with a music facility and Power Point projector.
 Cleaning of the Hall the next day is the responsibility of the Contractor.